vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 FOR SAKA ERA 1879 ( 1957-58 A.D.)

-Mithuna : Suci Ayanāmsa on 1st 23° 18' 54" Month of JY AISTH A (JYEṣTHA) (31 Days) Summer and Month Tithi
+Mithuna : Suci ayanāṁśa on 1st 23° 18' 54" Month of JY AISTH A (JYEṣTHA) (31 Days) Summer and Month Tithi

 Nakṣatra --- - -